 Prescribed burn planned on Lake Okeechobee

-To help protect public health and safety, the agencies plan to conduct the prescribed burn under wind and weather conditions that minimize smoke impacts to nearby towns and roads.
+To help protect public health and safety, the FWC plans to conduct the prescribed burn under wind and weather conditions that minimize smoke impacts to nearby towns and roads.
 Access to navigational trails through the marsh may be limited temporarily during the burn for safety reasons.
-If the prescribed burn needs to be rescheduled due to weather conditions, the burn will be conducted in the near future.
+If the prescribed burn needs to be rescheduled due to weather conditions, FWC will send out a new press release informing the public of the new dates.

 Application of prescribed burning is part of an integrated management approach on Lake Okeechobee, Florida’s largest lake.
-Lake Okeechobee is managed in partnership with the FWC, SFWMD, U.S. Army Corps of Engineers and Audubon of Florida.
+Lake Okeechobee is managed in partnership with the FWC, SFWMD, U.S. Army Corps of Engineers, Audubon Florida and stakeholders.

 Prescribed burning is a safe way to apply natural processes, ensure ecosystem health and reduce the threat of wildfire.
 Ecologically responsible prescribed burns help improve habitat for fish, waterfowl, wading birds, the Everglade snail kite and other wildlife populations.